emile-bernard/Do-Good-Software-Companies/README.md

 **Cognitive ToyBox**: Game-based assessment platform for early childhood.

-**WikiHouse**: an open-source, collaborative R&D project to bring about a digital revolution in the way we make homes.
+**WikiHouse**: An open-source, collaborative R&D project to bring about a digital revolution in the way we make homes.

 **Paper Airplanes (PA)**: A nonprofit that uses video conferencing technology to provide free, peer-to-peer language and professional skills instruction to young adults and teens affected by conflict in the Middle East and North Africa.